Find Expert Guides • Plan a Personal Trip • Explore Our Pasts Consciously

 Royal Palace of Caserta

-When people think of the most majestic and imposing Royal Palaces, they cannot but think of the Royal Palace of Caserta.
-King Charles of Bourbon commissioned the architect Luigi Vanvitelli to design a residence that would surpass even the Palace of Versailles in beauty.
+King Charles of Bourbon commissioned the architect Luigi Vanvitelli to design a residence that would surpass the Palace of Versailles in beauty.
 The foundation stone was laid on 20 January 1752, and it was completed in 1845.
+It was here on 29 April 1945 that German forces in Italy and Austria signed the ‘Surrender of Caserta.’
 Inside, all the rooms that hosted the royal family and animated court life can be visited, such as the Apartments, the Throne Room, the Theatre, the Palatine Chapel and the Royal Staircase, while outside, visitors can stroll and relax in the vast, well-kept gardens.

 Royal Palace of Naples